Monkey Studies Could Help Paralyzed Humans

 RENEE MONTAGNE, Host:

 Scientists are reporting progress in the effort to restore movement in paralyzed limbs.
 The researchers at the University of Washington worked with monkeys.
 They used electrodes to connect individual brain cells to muscles in the arms of the animals.
 The monkeys were able to use those brain cells to move their hands.
 NPR's Dan Charles has more.

 DAN CHARLES: Researcher Chet Moritz says the monkeys in these experiments are a little bit like some people.

-Dr. CHET MORITZ (Researcher, Department of Physiology and Biophysics, University of Washington): These are adolescent male monkeys, and one of their favorite things is actually to play video games, as you can imagine.
+CHET MORITZ: These are adolescent male monkeys, and one of their favorite things is actually to play video games, as you can imagine.

 CHARLES: But Moritz and his colleagues took away that pleasure temporarily.
 They injected the monkey's arms with anesthetic so the limbs were paralyzed.
 The drug broke the communication links between brain and hand.
 But the researchers set up an alternate link.

 MORITZ: We surgically implanted electrodes that are about the thickness of a hair, about 50 micrometers in diameter, down into the brain in order to record the activity from single neurons.